dvardoo/dvardoo.github.io/_posts/2020-09-17-htb-openadmin.markdown

 jimmy@10.10.10.171's password: n1nj4W4rri0R!
 ~~~

 Success!
 But a quick look in jimmys home directory does not give us a flag.
-So problably going to need to move lateraly over to the user joanna.
+So probably going to need to move lateraly to the user joanna.

 A local recon with:
 ~~~